qisun724/cse15l-lab-reports/report2.md

 ![Image](StringServerCode.png)

 ![Image](ex1.png)
 * After each use of /add-message in the above screenshot, the main method is called first.
-Then the start method is called using the port given in the command line and StringHandler() object.
+Then the start method in the Server.java(code not shown; gotten from wavelet repository from lab2) is called using the port given in the command line and StringHandler() object.
 * What are the relevant arguments to those methods, and the values of any relevant fields of the class?
 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.